ygdes/miniMAC_5L/docs/info.md

 The outputs:
 - CLK_out provides an appropriate clock, adjusted for phase and delay due to onchip routing, for easy chaining: output signals are updated on the falling edge of CLK_out.
-- DO0 to DO8 is the output half-word.
+- DO0 to DO8 are the data half-word.
 - QEN is the "output enable" generated by the internal sequencer, that signals that a first half-word is available.
 - Z is a flag set to 1 when the decoded output has DO[15:0] cleared (think of a 16-bit NOR), useful to implement the higher-level protocol.